senanu/b40/docs/labs/maize_genetics.md

 | (O-E)<sup>2</sup>/E | 64/50   | 64/50   |

 In this case, our &chi;<sup>2</sup> value would be 128/50 = 2.56.
 Notice that the value would increase if the difference between our observed and expected values increases.
 Is this value big enough to conclude that the coin isn’t fair?
 Our final step is to look this value up in Table 4.
 To use the table, you need to know how many degrees of freedom you have.
 This will be the number of categories minus 1.
 Then we want to see what &chi;<sup>2</sup> value we’d have to have in order to reject the null hypothesis at a given p-value.
 In biology, we often say that something is significantly different from random chance when the probability of observing the numbers is less than 0.05.
 Check to see if your &chi;<sup>2</sup> value is greater than the value given in the table for the degrees of freedom.
 If it is, we can reject the null hypothesis.
 If it is smaller, we accept the null hypothesis.
 In the coin example above, the value of 2.56 is less than 3.841, so we accept the null hypothesis that the coin is fair.
-You could say that the chance of observing as extreme values as 42 Heads and 58 tails is >0.10 (and therefore also  >0.05) if the coin is fair.
+You could say that the chance of observing as extreme values as 42 Heads and 58 tails is >0.05 if the coin is fair.
 You can see that if there were 40 heads and 60 tails, the &chi;<sup>2</sup> value would be 4 and we would reject the null hypothesis and conclude that there is a good chance that the coin is biased (There is less than 0.05 chance of seeing such extreme results if the coin is fair.
 With such a low probability, we'd conclude that it is very likely the coin is biased).

 For your corn, what is your null hypothesis (regarding segregation)?{{site.space3}}
 What is your alternate hypothesis? {{site.space3}}